raghvendra44/VinaLigGen/README.md

 # VinaLigGen
 Generate Bulk Ligplots by using docked complexes from Autodock vina

-## Process to satisfy all dependencies
+## Steps to satisfy all dependencies

 ### Step 0 : Pre-requisites
 - Python version below 3.11 and above 3.8.
 Optimum python version would be [3:10:7](https://www.python.org/downloads/release/python-3107/)